Chapter 03: Hunting Fundamentals

 "Anything interesting?"
 Rowan asked.
 He'd snuck up on Jhun to nudge him with a sharp elbow.

-\ Jhun shuffled to keep his balance, his heart thumping.
-Maybe it didn’t matter.
-Rowan didn’t look up, his eyes fixed on his sketchbook.
+Jhun shuffled to keep his balance, his heart thumping.
+It might not have mattered.
+Rowan didn't look up, his eyes fixed on his sketchbook.

 After an eternity, Rowan put down his pencil and stared at Jhun.
 "Well?"